theblazehen/react-ag-ui/README.md

 **Props:**

 -   `agent`: An instance of a class that extends `AbstractAgent` from `@ag-ui/client` (e.g., `HttpAgent`).
 -   `threadId` (optional): A string representing the conversation thread to load.
-If provided, the chat will load the history for that thread.
+-   `loadHistory` (optional): A boolean flag that determines whether to automatically load history when a `threadId` is provided.
+Defaults to `false`.
+When `true` and `threadId` is provided, the chat will load the history for that thread by sending an agent request with an empty message list. **Note:** Your backend must support loading messages in this manner for history loading to work properly.

 ### Components